-My previous article highlighted employers are increasing use of social media to identify and screen candidates.
-This is a gift for the savvy and a curse for the careless, so make sure you know how to place yourself to take advantage of the free opportunity that the Internet offers you.
+My previous article highlighted that employers are increasing the use of social media to identify and screen candidates.
+It’s a gift for the savvy and a curse for the careless, so make sure you know how to place yourself to take advantage of the free opportunity that the Internet offers you.

 Make sure you have an accurate profile on the leading professional networks

 Sites such as LinkedIn have become increasingly popular sources of information.
 Your profile can be the key to success or failure in a job application even before a job application.